shanelnumber5/341-web-design/_docs/topic-13/01-frameworks/page-04.md

 <img src="../img/uikit-form.webp">

-If this doesn't scream elegance at the top of its lungs, I don’t know what does.
-Just head over to the UIkit website and check out all the incredible components it has on offer.
-Unless your project manager or customer forces a particular style language on you, I think Uikit takes the crown for UI design and is several miles ahead of Google’s Material Design.
+The elegance and minimalist style appeals to many web designers and developers out there.
+Just head over to the UIkit website and check out all of the incredible components it has on offer.

-But is there a catch, you're wondering.
-Yes, there is.
-Like Bootstrap, UIkit works with its JavaScript and while you can use jQuery for DOM manipulation, using a virtual DOM framework like React is impossible.

-Also, Uikit is a self-contained system, and you won’t be able to modify or extend it without putting in considerable effort.
+Unfortunately, Uikit is a self-contained system, and you won’t be able to modify or extend it without putting in considerable effort.

 <a href="https://geekflare.com/best-css-frameworks/" target="_new"><em>Reference</em></a>